-- improper function of digestive, excretory and reproductive organs
+- improper function of digestive, excretory, and reproductive organs

 - upper abdominal pain or bloating

-Abdominal surgery is performed by a certified surgeon.
+A certified surgeon performs abdominal surgery.
 During the surgical process, organ placement is corrected and adjusted to the abdomen.

-If the postoperative abdominal surgery extends over a longer period, it is advisable to complete bed rest and intensive care.
+If the postoperative abdominal surgery extends longer, it is advisable to complete bed rest and intensive care.
 The patient becomes healthier in this phase of recovery.